ssvedman/Vendor-Portal/README.md

 ## Structure
 - `index.html`, `styles.css`, `app.js` — the site
-- `config.js` — Supabase URL/keys, roles, divisions, default range
+- `config.js` — Supabase URL + anon key, roles, divisions, default range
-- `data/*.json` — bundled division data (used in demo mode / as reference)
-- `supabase_setup.sql` — database schema + row-level-security policies
 - `lennar-logo.png` — brand logo / home button

+Division data lives in Supabase, not in this repo.
+The database schema and row-level-security policies (`supabase_setup.sql`) are kept out of the public repo and already applied to the Supabase project.